cosmos/interchain-security/docs/docs/consumer-development/changeover-procedure.md

 ### 3. spawn time is reached

-When the `spawn_time` is reached on the `provider` it will generate a `ConsumerGenesis` that contains the validator set that will supercede the `sovereign` validator set.
+When the `spawn_time` is reached on the `provider` it will generate a `ConsumerGenesis` that contains the validator set that will supercede the `standalone` validator set.

-This `ConsumerGenesis` must be available on the sovereign chain during the on-chain upgrade.
+This `ConsumerGenesis` must be available on the standalone chain during the on-chain upgrade.

-### 4. sovereign chain upgrade
+### 4. standalone chain upgrade

-Performing the on-chain upgrade on the sovereign chain will add the `ccv/consumer` module and allow the chain to become a `consumer` of replicated security.
+Performing the on-chain upgrade on the standalone chain will add the `ccv/consumer` module and allow the chain to become a `consumer` of replicated security.

 :::caution
-The `ConsumerGenesis` must be exported to a file called `genesis.json` and placed in the following folder on the sovereign chain before the upgade: `<CURRENT_USER_DIR>/.sovereign/config/genesis.json` (`<CURRENT_USER>` is the home directory of the user executing the chain process)
+The `ConsumerGenesis` must be exported to a file called `genesis.json` and placed in the following folder on the standalone chain before the upgade: `<CURRENT_USER_DIR>/.sovereign/config/genesis.json` (`<CURRENT_USER>` is the home directory of the user executing the chain process)

 The file must be placed at the exact specified location, otherwise the upgrade will not be executed correctly.
 :::

 After the `genesis.json` file has been made available, the process is equivalent to a normal on-chain upgrade.
-The sovereign validator set will sign the next couple of blocks before transferring control to `provider` validator set.
+The standalone validator set will sign the next couple of blocks before transferring control to `provider` validator set.

-The sovereign validator set can still be slashed for any infractions if evidence is submitted within the `unboding_period`.
+The standalone validator set can still be slashed for any infractions if evidence is submitted within the `unboding_period`.

 #### Notes

-The changeover procedure may be updated in the future to create a seamless way of providing the validator set information to the sovereign chain.
+The changeover procedure may be updated in the future to create a seamless way of providing the validator set information to the standalone chain.

 ## Onboarding Checklist